 Salary: £21,342 - £36,528 per annum inclusive of London Weighting

 Capel Manor College is the only College in London that aims to deliver outstanding and inspirational land-based learning opportunities across the Greater London region.
 Our most recent Ofsted report rated the College “good” with good effectiveness of leadership and management.
 Aspiring to excellence, the College has an excellent reputation for quality, is financially strong and has continuous growth in student numbers.
 Fundamental to the College’s forward-thinking strategy is support for the environment and food supply in Greater London and the southeast.

-An exciting opportunity has arisen for a part time Lecturer in Animal Management at Enfield.
+An exciting opportunity has arisen for an experienced Lecturer in Animal Management at Gunnersbury Park.